VideoPad Video Editor 8.9 review

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 VideoPad Video Editor is a desktop application, available for both Mac and Windows computers.
-It places itself above the free video editing packages, but below behemoths like Apple’s Final Cut Pro and Adobe Premiere Pro.
+It places itself above some of the best free video editing software packages we've reviewed, but below behemoths like Apple’s Final Cut Pro and Adobe Premiere Pro - for more tools like that, we tested out the best video editing software

 Price and availability